dataforseo/TypeScriptClient/docs/classes/BacklinksHistoryLiveItem.md

 number of lost backlinks for the target data is provided based in a comparison with the previous period
 Note: this data is available from May 2021;
-if the date range specified in the POST request preceds May 2021, the field will equal 0
+if the date range specified in the POST request precedes May 2021, the field will equal 0

 #### Implementation of